w3term/helm/README.md

-Warning: WIP : documentation will come soon

 ## Purpose

-Helm packaging of the microservices part of the web-terminal application
+Helm packaging of the microservices part of the w3term application

 ## Prerequisites